AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Experimental Results and Discussion

-\textit{Analysis of the results of three lexical attributes affirms strong lexical similarity between OAG and TEG summaries for most datasets.
-The structural differences in CivilSum and Australian datasets manifest as lexical disparity, as expected.}
+\textit{Analysis of the results of three lexical attributes affirms strong lexical similarity between OAG and TES summaries for most datasets.
+The structural differences in CivilSum and Australian datasets are reflected in their lexical variations, as expected.}